 - raw drillhole data sheets in Microsoft Excel format covering the drillhole collars, associated assay results and geology for each of the La Ventana and El Sauz / Fleur concessions independently;

-- Preliminary Economic Model prepared by REM internally (Microsoft Excel);

-- draft Preliminary Economic Assessment ("PEA") report, Preliminary Economic Assessment for the El Sauz Concession, Sonora Lithium Project, C Verley, October 2014; and

 - Mapinfo data files relating to:

 - o topography;

 - o licence tenure; and

 - geological and structural interpretation.

-13.4 Topographic Survey
+14.4 Topographic Survey

-A detailed 1 m resolution topographic survey has been undertaken (Figure 13-1), covering the extent of the known lithium deposit included in this study.
+A detailed 1 m resolution topographic survey has been undertaken (Figure 14-1), covering the extent of the known lithium deposit included in this study.
 Topographic data was collected using LiDAR simultaneously with high resolution aerial photography.

-Figure 13-1 and Figure 13-2 show the LiDAR imagery and aerial photography draped over the LiDAR Digital Elevation Model ("DEM") which has allowed verification of the drillhole collars as well as adding increased definition to the mapped geological contacts between the clay and various other units.
+Figure 14-1 and Figure 14-2 show the LiDAR imagery and aerial photography draped over the LiDAR Digital Elevation Model ("DEM") which has allowed verification of the drillhole collars as well as adding increased definition to the mapped geological contacts between the clay and various other units.

-Figure 13-1: Area covered by available LiDAR imagery
+Figure 14-1: Area covered by available LiDAR imagery

-Figure 13-2: Aerial imagery draped over topographic mesh to validate drillhole locations (red)
+Figure 14-2: Aerial imagery draped over topographic mesh to validate drillhole locations (red)

-13.5 Geological Modelling
+14.5 Geological Modelling

 The MRE is based on a 7.2 km portion of a northwest-southeast regional trending lithium enriched clay unit.
 SRK has created a geological model constrained by the licence holdings of the company and based on the lithological logging, assay data, structural and interpretive sections provided by the company.
 The deposit has been modelled as three main geological domains.
 At the stratigraphic base of the clay bearing units is the "Lower Clay Unit", this is typically well mineralised and up to 20 m thick, this is overlain by a weakly mineralised lgnimbrite sheet.
-At the top of the sequence is the "Upper Clay" which has been subdivided into a "High Grade Upper Clay" and an "Upper Clay" unit in the well drilled Fault Block 4 area of the deposit Section 13.8.1.
-The deposit has been subdivided into five fault blocks, described in further detail in Section 13.6.3.
+At the top of the sequence is the "Upper Clay" which has been subdivided into a "High Grade Upper Clay" and an "Upper Clay" unit in the well drilled Fault Block 4 area of the deposit Section 14.8.1.
+The deposit has been subdivided into five fault blocks, described in further detail in Section 14.6.3.

-13.6 2-D Modelling and Interpretation
+14.6 2-D Modelling and Interpretation